athraalbahli/catalog/README.md

 # Catalog Poject

-This is a Flask application that implement CURD functionality on along with a third-party authentication & authorization service and also provide JSON endpoint
+This is a Flask application that implement CURD functionality and third-party authentication & authorization for login and user permissions.

+## Permission

+- Only logged in user can add new items
+- User can edit or delet his own items only

 ## Getting Started